alex-lansing/DH199-UX-Project/README.md

 ### Results

 Two participants completed the unmoderated usability test.
 Both participants live in Los Angeles county, and have close relatives who live in El Monte.
+Both also expressed interest in local history.
 The participants completed the study in a quiet room on a laptop/computer with a working microphone.
 They signed an informed consent form before receiving the Google Form study link via email.
 Participants were compensated $10 for their participation.

 Results and analyses are shown below.